 Through the Title VI CIBE grant, the Center for Global Business funds PhD research that advances our understanding of the international context in which business is conducted.
 We are particularly interested in research proposals that align with the congressionally mandated CIBE mission of contributing to: (a) the internationalization of business disciplines, and/or (b) the global competitiveness of U.S. businesses.
 We would welcome proposals on international themes from any of the business functional areas.

-Sabari Karmegam of the Department of Decision, Operations and Information Technologies, will conduct research on how the adoption of the mobile channel on matrimonial platforms has affected the efficacy of the matching process and the associated outcomes in India.
+Sabari Karmegam of the Department of Decision, Operations and Information Technologies, conducts research on how the adoption of the mobile channel on matrimonial platforms has affected the efficacy of the matching process and the associated outcomes in India.